eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# This guide contains info on how to setup your web development enviroment.
+# This guide contains info on how to setup web development enviroment on macOS.

 ## In this guide I cover: